 - Clava Carins, near Inverness

 - Hiking – I loved hiking in the UK.
 There are so many stunning places to take a hike, whether you want to spend one hour or several!

 - Student discount schemes – There are a ton of student schemes and discount cards available to you in London and the whole of the UK.
 This includes UNiDAYS (discounts on almost everything!), tastecard (save money on food!), Totum (formerly National Union of Students) card, student passes for transportation, and student prices on membership cards to the historic and heritage organizations I mentioned above.

-As you can see there is SO much to do in the UK, and so much of it is free or cheap for students!
+As you can see there are a multitude of cheap or free activities to do as a student in the UK!
 Take advantage while you’re studying in the UK – you will not regret it!

 Interested in studying in the UK?
 You can find out more by contacting one of our advisors!